gumaerc-testorg/ids.910-fall-2014/content/pages/instructor-insights.md

 This page focuses on the course _IDS.910 Leadership Development_ as it was taught by Professor Dava Newman in Fall 2014.

-This course is a required experience for first-year students in the [Technology and Policy Program](http://tppserver.mit.edu/) (TTP).
+This course is a required experience for first-year students in the {{% resource_link "520ffe92-222e-428f-a26f-ffa5767a5f68" "Technology and Policy Program" %}} (TTP).
 It is designed to help students develop their leadership capabilities.
 An initial Outward Bound experience builds trust, teamwork and communication skills.
 Classes are held in a seminar environment and readings and assignments emphasize the characteristics of desired leadership skills.
 Global leaders participate in the “Leadership Lunch” story-telling series to share experiences and to provide recommendations.
 Discussions help explore and further probe leadership development.
 The learning experience culminates in a personal leadership plan.

 This is a partial term course and meets on an irregular schedule during the first 11 weeks of the 15-week semester.